git-srinath/DMS3.0/doc/ERROR_HANDLING_IMPROVEMENT.md

 ## Issue

-The Python conversion of PKGDWMAPR was not showing actual database errors to users.
+The Python conversion of PKGDMS_MAPR was not showing actual database errors to users.
 When database errors occurred (like ORA-xxxxx errors), users only saw generic error messages like:

 ```
-Database error: PKGDWMAPR_PY.CREATE_UPDATE_SQL - Error 133: SqlCode=testsqlcd123
+Database error: PKGDMS_MAPR_PY.CREATE_UPDATE_SQL - Error 133: SqlCode=testsqlcd123
 ```

 **Problem:** The actual Oracle error message was being caught but not included in the error message displayed to the user.